DUI UNDER 21 YEARS OF AGE

-- Minor in possession of alcohol – BPC 25662 – Someone 20 years older or younger who has alcohol in public can be charged with a misdemeanor.
+Someone 20 years or younger who has alcohol in public can be charged with a misdemeanor.
 There are a few exceptions, however, including transporting alcohol as a duty for a job or at a parent’s request.
 If the action does not fall under these exceptions, a person younger than 21 with a first offense can be required to do community service up to 32 hours and pay a $250 fine.
 Second and subsequent offenses bring heavier fines ($500) and more service (48 hours).

 UNDERAGE DUI AND THE DMV

-To complicate matters, underage DUI is also penalized by the Department of Motor Vehicles in a process separate from the court.
+To complicate matters, underage DUI is also penalized by the Department of Motor Vehicles in a process separate from the courts.
 In what is called an Administrative Per Se hearing, DMV imposes heavy penalties for people 20 years or younger who drive while intoxicated.
-Since 1994, DMV has had what it calls a “zero tolerance” policy for underage drinking and driving.
-Keep in mind that this DMV process is distinct from the court process.
 Your attorney must have the experience to understand how the processes work and the ability to protect your rights.

-- Preliminary alcohol screening for persons fewer than 21 – VC 23136 – If you are under 21 and are detained by police or arrested for DUI (alcohol and/or drugs), the DMV will take away you’re driving privilege; this can be done if a breath or blood test shows just 0.01% blood alcohol or if you refuse to give a breath or blood sample.
+If you are under 21 and are detained by police or arrested for DUI (alcohol and/or drugs), the DMV will take away you’re driving privilege, this can be done if a breath or blood test shows just 0.01% blood alcohol or if you refuse to give a breath or blood sample.
 At the scene of the incident, the officer will take your license and give it to the Department of Motor Vehicles, where it will be destroyed.
-You will be issued with a 30 day temporary license.
+You will be issued a 30 day temporary license.
 If you take no action, at the end of that 30 days your license will be suspended for one year.
 However, there is a ten (10) day window during which it is possible to request a DMV hearing to challenge the citation.
 At this hearing we will be able to present evidence and make arguments to prevent suspension of your driver license.